Jakebobs/deploy-vue/VuePagesTutorial/step2/text.md

 2. ` git commit -m message `
 3. ` git push --set-upstream origin master `

-Authenticate with your username and then use the PAT you created in the previous step as the password.
+Authenticate with your username and then use the PAT (Personal access token) you created in the previous step as the password.

 # Optional step
 Verify by visiting `https://github.com/<username>/<reponame>.io`